willwh/hook.io/ReadMe.md

 # v0.4.0

+## hook.io is a distributed node.js EventEmitter that works cross process / cross machine / cross environment.

-## Choose from an extensive library of tiny, independent, autonomous "hooks" that emit and receive messages to seamlessly compose robust i/o scenarios
+## You create custom i/o scenarios by picking and choosing from an extensive library of tiny, independent, autonomous "hooks" that seamlessly work together.

 # Features :

-- Designed to build: large, decoupled, distributed, and fault tolerant I/O heavy applications in node.js
+- Build large, decoupled, distributed, and fault tolerant I/O heavy applications in node.js
 - Create hooks on ANY device that supports JavaScript ( cross-browser support via [socket.io](http://socket.io) )
 - Throw any block of sync or async code on a new process with a callback
-- Can easily scale any tcp based messaging infrastructure ( such as clustering socket.io chat rooms in memory )
+- Easily scale any tcp based messaging infrastructure ( such as clustering socket.io chat rooms in memory )
 - Interprocess Message Publishing and Subscribing done through [EventEmitter2](https://github.com/hij1nx/EventEmitter2) and [dnode](http://github.com/SubStack/dnode)
 - Messaging API inherits and mimics Node's native EventEmitter API ( with the help of EventEmitter2 )
 - Spawning and Daemonizing of processes handled with [Forever](https://github.com/indexzero/forever)